 What's new & chic in alternative wedding veils? #Fashion#affiliate#birdcage veil#black wedding veil#colored wedding veils#hat#headpiece#wedding veils April 26 2018 | Catherine Clark bijouxandbits This post features offbeat affiliates, meaning that if you buy something featured, you'll be financially supporting this site's mission of bringing awesomeness to readers everywhere.
 Blush Pink Veil from Veiled Beauty Related Post Bad-ass wedding crowns for when you're more warrior princess than fairy princess Flower crowns, fairy weddings, leaves, and princess pearls... sometimes they're just not YOU.
 Maybe you're a bad-ass warrior queen, a leather-loving goth babe, or a...
 Read more Are you in the market for something a little different in a wedding veil?
 Sure you could snag a cool wedding hat, an elaborate headpiece, or a sleek and stylish crown, but sometimes you want the grandeur of a VEIL.
 A birdcage, a flowing cathedral, a flowery crown with tulle… but with a twist!
 I found some gorgeous options with colors (+ black!), vintage elements, dip dyes, embroidery, metallic details, stars, custom words(!), and just tons of rad and unexpected details.
 Here are some of my favorite alternative wedding veils… Vintage floral wedding veil from Roselein Rarities Black Rose and Veil Headpiece from NebulaXcrafts The Gray Veil from LoveSparklePretty Ombre Hand Dyed Blush Pink Veil from Cleo and Clementine French Style Bridal Ombre Cocktail Hat from Gibson Bespoke Wire crochet headpiece from Beretkah Dip dyed veil from The Wayfarer Bride Beltaine Veil from What Katy Did Next Bohemian Wedding Veil from danani '30s style wedding veil from Miri Bridal The Flora Veil fromLoveSparklePretty Embroidered Gold Lace Juliet Veil from danani Flower falls from whichgoose Portia – Modern Bubble Veil from Lumiere Bridal Shop Flower Lace veil from Gideon Studio Etoile Veil from What Katy Did Next Custom quote veil from BMillinery Black Rose and Veil Headpiece from NebulaXcrafts Tulle Headpiece from Tanne Design These masterfully crafted paper flower headpieces are fascinator dreams There's some serious beauty happening here, most especially with the incredible paper flower headpieces (and belts! and adornments!) by Papel (Paper).
 They're intricately folded and strategically placed in ways that… Read More Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
-Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Senior Editor.
+Fix Typo Catherine Clark Catherine Clark is Offbeat Bride's Executive Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS A goth castle wedding in Ireland with a stroll through the cemetery NEXT Follow along at this Brooklyn wedding which takes place at each relationship milestone location Show/Hide comments [ 2 ] Thank you for you posting this.
 I haven't seen an article on veils like this at Offbeat Bride before.
 It's lovely.
-1 agrees Reply I just love colored wedding veils, makes it hard to pick which one to wear for my own wedding next year!
+Reply I just love colored wedding veils, makes it hard to pick which one to wear for my own wedding next year!
 All of them are awesome!
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked *Comment Notify me of follow-up comments by email.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.